ROTC (RESERVE OFFICERS’ TRAINING PROGRAM)

 ROTC courses applied to the bachelor’s degree.

 A maximum of 26 semester credit hours earned in AMS and AFS courses will be accepted towards the 124 minimum number of hours needed for graduation with a baccalaureate degree.
 AMS 350 (1 credit hour) should only be taken for a maximum of 4 credit hours.
 Also, a maximum of four credit hours of KHP 107 will count toward the degree requirements.
-ROTC students who persist through the completion of AFS 311 and AMS 301 will satisfy PED100, and (2) KHP 107 will count for PE 111 in the foundational requirements.
+ROTC students who persist through the completion of AFS 311 and AMS 301 will satisfy PED100, while (1) KHP 107 will count for PE 111 in the foundational requirements.

-AEROSPACE STUDIES (Air Force ROTC)
+AEROSPACE STUDIES (AFS)

 The Department of Aerospace Studies provides a campus education program through which qualified students can simultaneously earn an Air Force commission and a college degree.
 Faculty members are experienced, active duty Air Force officers with advanced degrees.